LispCookbook/cl-cookbook/arrays.md

 Several packages provide wrappers around BLAS, for fast matrix manipulation.

-The [lla](https://github.com/tpapp/lla) package in quicklisp includes calls to:
+The [lla](https://github.com/tpapp/lla) package in quicklisp includes calls to some functions:

 **Scale an array** by a factor:
 ~~~lisp